joaodrp/gelf-pretty/CONTRIBUTING.md

 ## Bugs and Questions

 If you have noticed a bug or have a question please ensure it was not already reported/asked by someone else.
-You can do this by [searching all issues][].
+You can do this by [searching all issues](https://github.com/joaodrp/gelf-pretty/issues).

 If you are unable to find an issue addressing the same problem, please [open a new one][new issue].
 Be sure to include a clear description and an executable test case demonstrating the expected behavior that is not occurring.